ARVON WELLEN

 Anthony Weir and James Jerman, Images of Lust - sexual carvings on medieval churches, Batsford 1986.

-What I find hard to follow is the rather narrow definition of this image.
-I also find difficulty with the way that this argument is put forward in that the authors dismiss other theories for reasons of lack of evidence.
-I cannot find any real evidence for any of the theories but most of them have some degree of possibility.
+The authors dismiss all other theories for reasons of lack of evidence, but I cannot find any real evidence for any of the theories and most of them offer some degree of possibility.

 James Obelkevich, Religion and rural society - South Lindsey 1825-1875, Clarendon, 1976.